-With its diverse landscape, the island of Cyprus does offers variation in its weather.
+With its diverse landscape, the island of Cyprus offers variation in its weather.
 The mountainous regions are covered with pine forests, with the highest elevations sometimes seeing snow in the winter.
-On average, temperatures in the higher resorts average about 10-15c lower than the coastal regions, and enjoy a cooler, slightly wetter climate.
+On average, temperatures in the higher resorts average about 10-15c lower than the coastal regions and enjoy a cooler, slightly wetter climate.